 Here's my rulebook for muscling through the tough parts and making the most of this time of year.
-(Each item used to start with “Thou shall not” but that was annoying, so I changed it).
 What would you add?
 What is the hardest part of the holidays for you?
 The best?
-Share in the comments!

 Single mom holiday manifesto

 - I will not try to recreate holidays of years past.
-Those are from another time in my life, and I will celebrate this holiday, this year, in a way that makes sense for this moment.
+Those are from another time in my life, and I will celebrate this holiday, this year, in a way that makes sense for this moment as a single woman.